bolemo/aegis/README.md

 * `update_only` - generates `firewall-blocklist.netset` from servers in `firewall-blocklist.sources`
 * `update` - update_only then load_set [probably what you want to use]
 * `status` - display status
-* `test` - check if this script is installed properly
+* `info` - check if this script is installed properly
+* `upgrade` - download and install latest version
 * `help` - display this

 Options: